-REVISION builds a multilateral accountability network of private and public stakeholders in order to surface ethical innovation principles and accelerate their adoption world-wide.
+REVISION is building a multilateral accountability network of private and public stakeholders in order to surface ethical innovation principles and accelerate their adoption worldwide.

 When the market economy is extractive and public regulation is too slow, we need a new governance system that is able to act across borders and accommodate for rapid technological innovation.
-REVISION sets out to establish this governance system for the collaborative regulation of emerging technologies and a future that is free from the threats of a surveillance based economic order.
+REVISION sets out to establish this governance system for advancing the collaborative regulation of emerging technologies and a future that is free from the threats of a surveillance-based economic order.

-The assessment criteria are governed and maintained by a network of international research institutions and individual experts working in the fields of cyberethics, technoethics, digital human rights, and corporate digital responsibility.
+The assessment criteria are defined and governed by a network of international research institutions and individual experts working in the fields of cyberethics, technoethics, digital human rights, and corporate digital responsibility.

 The REVISION index builds on a database that aggregates organizational commitments under each ethical technology principle.
-When joining REVISION, organisations assess themselves in 6 areas based on the ethical technology guiding principles and agree to keep their commitment data up to date in the transparency database.
-The compliance data in the database will be used for calculating the index in future assessment cycles.
+When joining REVISION, organizations assess themselves in 6 areas based on the ethical technology guiding principles and agree to keeping their compliance data up to date in the transparency database.
+The database will be used for calculating the index in future assessment cycles.

-The database is publicly searchable and provides an online platform for sumitting concerns, pointing out tension areas and following organisational progress towards full compliance.
+The database is available to the public and serves as an online platform for submitting concerns, pointing out tension areas and following organizational progress towards full compliance.

 The REVISION network operates with an active accountability mechanism.
 Active accountability means there is mutual monitoring and real-time information sharing between the network members.
 Information, expertise, resources, and trust are exchanged real-time, while every implemented measure gets recorded and made available publicly.
 This eliminates the need for retrospective demanding of accounts.